yozaner1324/PCC-Functions/README.md

 Using Spring in a server-side function in PCC is possible, but certain aspects may seem unintuitive and there are limitations.

-One source of issues is that dependencies on PCCs classpath will be visible to your code.
+One source of issues is that dependencies on PCC's classpath will be visible to your code.
 PCC itself uses Spring on the server, so if your function uses a different version of Spring than PCC has on its classpath, there may be conflicts.
 You may have conflicts involving more than just Spring; logging implementations or any other dependencies you use may conflict with those provided by PCC.
-To solve this issue, you should develop against the same version of Spring PCC uses and do not bundle your Spring dependencies in your jar; this will cause your application to pick up and use the Spring version already on PCCs classpath. `In general, it is easier to bundle as few dependencies as possible; you should only bundle dependencies that are not already on the PCC classpath.` You can see what is on the classpath using the gfsh command `status server –name=XYZ` where XYZ is replaced with your server's name.
+To solve this issue, you should develop against the same version of Spring that PCC uses and do not bundle your Spring dependencies in your jar; this will allow your application to pick up and use the Spring version already on PCC's classpath. `In general, it is easier to bundle as few dependencies as possible; you should onlybundle dependencies that are not already on the PCC classpath.` You can see what is on the classpath using the gfsh command `status server --name=XYZ` where XYZ is replaced with your server's name.

-### Recommended Way to Start Spring ApplicationContext
+### Recommended Way to Start a Spring ApplicationContext

 This is the simplest way to create a Spring ApplicationContext and inject beans on a PCC server.
 It will allow you to use Autowiring and maintain a single ApplicationContext across multiple calls that can be shared between functions.